 about 40 minutes north of Portland, Oregon.
 We have u-pick

 raspberries and blueberries.
-No strawberries this year.
+Some years, they don't have strawberries.
 Come to the farm

 to visit our fresh market for already picked berries and honey. *Please